-This course is designed for experienced AP Chemistry teachers who have previously completed any APSI that has focused on the redesigned AP Chemistry curriculum.
-Extending learning from a prior AP Chemistry session, the focus of this course will involve Curriculum Framework activities, the new curricular requirements, and introduction of guided inquiry labs and inquiry experiences in the classroom.
-Additional course experiences will include reflecting/debriefing about classroom and lab activities implemented in the classroom, discussing successful strategies for teaching the new content areas, incorporating successful inquiry labs, converting traditional labs to inquiry labs, and generating “new style” questions.
-This session also will include analysis of test data.
-Time and guidance will be provided for collaboration and practice with the above topics.
-Opportunities will be provided for participants to share strategies for incorporating more inquiry in both the lab and the classroom.
-Each teacher will bring materials to share for major content or problem areas (i.e., equilibrium, buffers, electrochemistry, IMFs), such as notes, labs, exams, formative assessments, and suggestions for refining and adopting different approaches.
-The Laboratory assignment for the week will involve the synthesis and analysis of an iron oxalate salt.
-There will be one to two hours of homework daily.
+This course is designed for experienced AP Chemistry teachers.
+The class includes activities that focus on curricular requirements, assessment, relevant labs, and inquiry experiences.
+Additional course experiences provide reflection and debriefing of successful classroom and lab activities.
+The course includes discussion around successful strategies for teaching content areas, misconceptions, preconceptions, incorporating successful labs, and generating “new style” questions.
+Analysis of current test data is a course focus as well.
+Time and guidance is provided for collaboration and practice with the above topics.
+There are opportunities for participants to share successful teaching strategies for both the lab and the classroom.
+Each teacher is expected to bring materials to share for major content or problem areas (i.e., equilibrium, buffers, electrochemistry, IMFs), such as notes, labs, exams, formative and summative assessments, and suggestions for refining and adopting different approaches.
+The laboratory assignment for the week are the synthesis and analysis of an iron oxalate salt.
+Participants should expect one to two hours of homework daily.

 Preparing Students for Advanced Placement® English Language and Composition